KerstenDoering/PubMedPortable/documentation/quick_install.rst

         - https://docs.docker.com/installation/#installation

-- Run Docker with the PubMed2Go image:
+- Run Docker with the PubMedPortable image:

     - Create a folder on your local disk with a name of your choice.